hyoyou/minion-reach-client/README.md

 # Minion /REACH/
 **BELLOOO!!** I mean..
 Hello!
-Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to deciper the codes set up by mischievous minions.
+Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to decipher the codes set up by mischievous minions.
 Minions really love bananas and they locked us out of our own farm!
 Guess the correct code to get in and get them out of the banana farm before it's too late.
 Each mistake allows a minion to sneakily enter the farm, and the mission will be over when 6 minions are able to enter.
 It won't be easy!
 The minions have a very extensive vocabulary.
 Are you up for the challenge? :bowtie:

 <hr />